 The Department of Environment and Science (DES) is responsible for monitoring compliance with obligations under the UWIR.

 The GasFields Commission works to improve sustainability and co-existence between rural landholders, regional communities and the onshore gas industry in Queensland.
 OGIA liaises with the GasFields Commission in relation to water extraction issues.

-The Department of Natural Resources, Mines and Energy (DNRME) manages the sustainable development of mineral and energy resources.
-OGIA engages with DNRME on groundwater impacts from resource operations and the department also provides corporate and administrative support.
+The Department of Resources manages the sustainable development of mineral and energy resources.
+OGIA engages with the department on groundwater impacts from resource operations and the department also provides corporate and administrative support.